-Mixed-gauge tracks do exist in several places in India, although with the ongoing 'Unigauge' project that is progressing at a frenetic pace, there are not as many now as there used to be earlier.
-A complete list would be hard to compose.
-Mostly, mixed-gauge tracks exist(ed) in areas where it is/was difficult to have multiple tracks (built-up areas, difficult terrain, bridges/tunnels) and where there is/was a strong need to have stock of different gauges reach the same place (i.e., near ports, inter-modal shipment points, etc.).
+Mixed-gauge tracks existed in several places in India.
+Mostly, they existed in areas where it was difficult to have multiple tracks (built-up areas, difficult terrain, bridges/tunnels) and where there was a strong need to have stock of different gauges reach the same place (i.e., near ports, inter-modal shipment points, etc.).

-Dual-gauge BG/MG tracks exist between Ponmalai (Golden Rock) and Thiruverumbur (which has a BHEL plant) which allows both BG and MG locos to reach the Golden Rock loco workshop (this runs parallel to the Thanjavur MG line for a few km).
-Sarupsar-Suratgarh (21.5km) (NR, Bikaner division) is another BG/MG dual-gauge section; the BG part connects Suratgarh with Anupgarh, while the MG part connects Suratgarh to Sriganganagar.
+Dual-gauge BG/MG tracks existed between Ponmalai (Golden Rock) and Thiruverumbur (which has a BHEL plant) which allowed both BG and MG locos to reach the Golden Rock loco workshop (this ran parallel to the erstwhile Thanjavur MG line for a few km).
+Sarupsar-Suratgarh (21.5km) (NWR, Bikaner division) was another BG/MG dual-gauge section; the BG part connected Suratgarh with Anupgarh, while the MG part connected Suratgarh to Sriganganagar.

-Ahmedabad Jn. has some dual-gauge BG/MG tracks, with a couple of platforms that are used by both MG and BG trains.
-About 5km of track between Mysore station and the Ashokapuram railway workshops on the Mysore-Chamarajapuram line are of mixed gauge, to allow BG rolling stock to be sent to the workshops and for commercial MG services.
-(One or two platforms at Mysore have mixed gauge tracks.)
+Ahmedabad Jn. had some dual-gauge BG/MG tracks, with a couple of platforms that were used by both MG and BG trains.
+About 5km of track between Mysore station and the Ashokapuram railway workshops on the Mysore-Chamarajapuram line were of mixed gauge, to allow BG rolling stock to be sent to the workshops and for commercial MG services.
+(One or two platforms at Mysore had mixed gauge tracks.)

-The Motibagh Workshop and Motibagh Yard at Nagpur has a bit of Mixed Gauge BG/NG track leading to the workshops to enable both BG/NG locos and rolling stock to reach the workshop.
+The Motibagh Workshop and Motibagh Yard at Nagpur had a bit of Mixed Gauge BG/NG track leading to the workshops to enable both BG/NG locos and rolling stock to reach the workshop.

 Up till the 1970s, the Nagpur-Itwari section had NG track embedded within a BG track to allow both BG and NG traffic to move on the same section.
-It now has separate BG and NG tracks side by side.
 And as late as the early 1990s, Mangalore station had a platform shared by MG and BG trains, with the MG track embedded within the BG track.

 The Serai Sugar Works in Uttar Pradesh has mixed gauge track (MG and 2'6" NG), which was (still is??) used for a mixed gauge train: the locomotive Tweed, an 0-4-0 steam loco dating to 1873 (see the item on old steam locos) is an MG locomotive, but it hauled a rake of 2'6" NG freight wagons carrying sugarcane.